fsoubelet/PyhDToolkit/examples/README.rst

 submodules, or plots made from results of convenient functions available in `~pyhdtoolkit`.

 .. important::
-    The examples shown here are plotted with a customized but simple ``rcParams`` style.
+    The examples shown here are plotted with a customized but simple ``rcParams`` style, simply for visibility in these galleries.
 If one uses this package and sets their own preferences or uses their own **mplstyle**, the resulting plots might look significantly different.

-    The package provides a plotting style in the `~pyhdtoolkit.utils.defaults` module, which should be compatible with the plotters.
-One can use the style in two ways:
+    The package provides several plotting styles in the `~pyhdtoolkit.plotting.styles` submodules, which are tailored for good rendering in my LaTeX documents and are made for good compatibility with the various plotters in `~pyhdtoolkit.plotting`.
+These styles are described in the :ref:`styles <plotting-styles>` documentation section.

+    One can use them in two ways, shown below with as example the ``MEDIUM`` style defined in `pyhdtoolkit.plotting.styles.thesis`.

     .. tabbed:: Import and Set the Style